ampas/aces-docs/docs/system-components/output-transforms/technical-details/tone-mapping/index.md

 ### Requirements
 Here were a few of the key requirements considered when designing the tone mapping curve:

-* S-shaped: Tone scale shall have an "S-shaped" curve with a toe and shoulder.
+* **S-shaped**: Tone scale shall have an "S-shaped" curve with a toe and shoulder.
-* Monotonic: Tone scale shall be continuously increasing over the domain.
+* **Monotonic**: Tone scale shall be continuously increasing over the domain.
-* Non-asymptotic: Tone scale shall not have any vertical or horizontal asymmptotes
+* **Non-asymptotic**: Tone scale shall not have any vertical or horizontal asymmptotes
-* Continuity: Tone scale shall be defined continuously over the domain.
+* **Continuity**: Tone scale shall be defined continuously over the domain.
-* Domain: Tone scale shall be defined for all float values.
+* **Domain**: Tone scale shall be defined for all float values.
-* Contrast: Tone scale shall have a log-log slope (gamma) through 18% mid-gray less than 1.55, which was the mid-slope contrast in ACES 1.
+* **Contrast**: Tone scale shall have a log-log slope (gamma) through 18% mid-gray less than 1.55, which was the mid-slope contrast in ACES 1.
-* Dynamic Range: Tone scale shall provide the ability to produce consistent output for arbitrary dynamic ranges, but also provide preset values for common display setups, including:
+* **Dynamic Range**: Tone scale shall provide the ability to produce consistent output for arbitrary dynamic ranges, but also provide preset values for common display setups, including:
     * 48 nit cinema
     * 100 nit video
     * 108 nit Dolby Cinema
     * 1000 nit HDR

 ### Tone-mapping Function
-The tone mapping function is based off a Michaelis-Mentin curve, and parameterized so that certain values can be calculated automatically based on the peak luminance value.
+The tone mapping function is based off a Michaelis-Mentin curve, and parameterized such that certain control values are derived from a single control parameter based on the peak luminance value.

+### Linear scaling
+In the display encoding step, the algorithm allows for a "linear scale" value, which is used to compress.

+Specifically, the